ELA Ecological Plant Conference 2020

 Fri, December 4 @ 8:00 am EST - 4:00 pm EST

-As greenery unfurls in spring, our deep relationship with nature renews us and lifts our spirits.
-But this spring with COVID threats and uncertainties, reconnecting with nature took on more significance than ever.
+With each change of season, our deep relationship with nature renews us and lifts our spirits.
+But this year with COVID threats and uncertainties, reconnecting with nature has taken on more significance than ever.

 On the most basic level, plants nurture our bodies and souls.
 Our relationship with plants, however, is more complex than simply food and survival.
 For millennia, plant-based medicines have been used for healing and time spent in the forest or garden has been recognized for its ability to reduce stress while improving health and well-being.

 On December 4th, we invite you to spend a day reconnecting with familiar plants, learning about new plant options, exploring garden insects, and reconsidering our relationship to plants.
 Five experts will invite us to examine different attributes, uses, and values of plants and the insects that inhabit our gardens.

 “I am not generally comfortable with the zoom meetings, but feeling the tech support person was there to help and direct any obstacles [created] a beneficial learning experience.
 I will do this again.
 Thank you ELA.”

 Dan Jaffe Wilder

 With so much uncertainty in the modern world, the idea of being able to harvest a meal from your own landscape is an attractive one.
 However, both farming and wild foraging take time, land, and a large investment in learned skills.